Thomas Muir of Huntershill: Escape to America

 On the evening of 17 February 1796, Muir, together with two convict servants, loaded up his small boat with one day's provisions and stealthily rowed their way out of harbour.
 Hugging close to the shore, they successfully eluded detection by the watch on the frigate, and navigated their way towards their prearranged point of rendezvous.
 About 12 am. on the following day, wet and exhausted, they were hauled aboard Otter.
 Muir, who had been unable to bring with him any of his personal property, left behind a note giving his books and papers to Palmer, with whom he also left a letter for the Governor thanking him for his tolerance and stating his intention of practising law at the American Bar.
 After a highly adventurous voyage across the as yet largely uncharted Pacific Ocean to Vancouver Island, Otter finally dropped anchor in Nootka Sound on 22 June 1796.

 The chronicles of Pierre François Péron describe Muir's escape and the voyage across the Pacific and as far as Monterey, California.

-In conversation with Jose Tovar, the piloto (master) of the Sutil, a Spanish vessel at anchor in the bay, Muir learned to his dismay of the presence in neighbouring waters of HMS Providence, a British sloop-of-war under William Robert Broughton.
+In conversation with the Portuguese José Tovar, the piloto (master) of the Sutil, a Spanish vessel at anchor in the bay, Muir learned to his dismay of the presence in neighbouring waters of HMS Providence, a British sloop-of-war under William Robert Broughton.
 This vessel had visited Port Jackson shortly before Muir's escape and, since he had almost certainly become acquainted with the captain or members of the crew, his life was now in real danger.
 To be captured while under sentence of transportation meant immediate execution.
 Once again Muir's extraordinary luck held out.
 While a student at Glasgow, he had acquired a fluent command of Spanish and he was now able to persuade Tovar to break his regulations regarding the admission of foreigners into Spanish territory.
 Changing vessels he sailed with Tovar down the coast of California to the port of Monterey, California.
 On arrival at this important Spanish outpost, Muir was introduced to the Governor, Don Diego Borica, who was favourably impressed by his character and intelligence, and allocated him accommodation along with his own family in the Presidio.